Kat-9003CF/fspt5-milestone-two/README.md

 ### 1. Create and extend classes

-- Grade:
+- Grade: 4
-- Explanation:
+- Explanation: I was happy with this task

 ### 2. Create tests for classes

-- Grade:
+- Grade: 3/4
-- Explanation:
+- Explanation: I understood this and the trial and error came from wanting to create a method with an if loop.

 ### 3. Use HOFs from the Array prototype

-- Grade:
+- Grade: 3?
-- Explanation:
+- Explanation: Once I realised I needed to use two seperate functions on the array it made sense.
+I started off trying to do it in one step.
+So it took me a while, but I'm happy with how and why my solution works.

 ### 4. Create the reverse linked list method

-- Grade:
+- Grade: 2/3
-- Explanation:
+- Explanation: I sort of messed this task up.
+I read through the pseudocode before realising that was optional.
+Not sure how I missed that as it says so very clearly!
+I didn't have any problems at all following the pseudocode.
+I think I'd have got some of the way to solving this without it - the second bit of code is a sort of 'what I would have done' code.